lilianschuster/GlacierMIP3/2023_exploratory_analysis_notebooks/Readme.md

 - `PartB_1_annual_variability.ipynb` (***only interesting for GlacierMIP3 Part 2***)
     - shows the differences in the interannual regional volume variability between the glacier models (some models, specifically GloGEM-family, do not correlate with the other models)
+    - can not do that properly due to some strange things done in some models

 - `PartB_1_glacier_model_differences_first trials.ipynb` (***only interesting for GlacierMIP3 Part 2***)